HamzahJavaid/Personal-Website/content/post/website.md

 - Under **PROPERTY**, click Tracking Info > Tracking Code.
 - Your tracking ID and property number are displayed at the top of the page.
 It should have the form `UA-xxxxxxxxx-1`

-Now that we have the website tracking code, we need to insert it into the `googleAnalytics` section of the `param.toml` file.
+Now that we have the website tracking code, we need to insert it into the `googleAnalytics` section of the `config/_default/params.toml` file.

 ```r
 [marketing]